CircleRuler/A-Dark-Room/README.md

-# LittleRoom
+# A Dark Room
-a small text game.
+it's a small text game.